 As the company's operations likely have changed during the pandemic - perhaps permanently - consider evaluating how to update policies, procedures or other governing documents to account for such changes.
-These may include things like (a) how to preserve and collect data from employees who are working from home and may more regularly save data on local devices and (b) protocols for conducting interviews virtually.
-However, for temporary policy or process changes during the pandemic, consider documenting that an exception is in place for the duration of the emergency situation, so that the process taken does not appear to deviate from the established policy.
+These may include things like how to preserve and collect data from employees who are working from home and may more regularly save data on local devices, how to comply with industry code requirements (such as regarding meals, samples, and interactions with health care professionals generally), and protocols for conducting interviews virtually.
+However, for temporary policy or process changes during the pandemic, consider documenting that an exception is in place for the duration of the emergency situation so that the process taken does not appear to deviate from the established policy.